fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADPolicy.md

 ```

 ### -IsTenantDefault
-\[Optional\] If true sets the policy as tenant's default policy, if false does nothing
+Indicates whether the policy is the tenant's default policy.

 ```yaml
 Type: Boolean